etsaf/python-algorithms/README.md

 # python-algorithms
-Some more code I wrote in high school and for an introductory Algorithms college course in Python
+Some more code I wrote in high school and for an introductory Algorithms course in Python